JordanRSimons/analyzing-hurricane-data/notebooks/03_statistical_analysis_case_study.md

 # Building Shiny Apps

-In this section, I will discuss the construction of the Shiny app that allowed easy analysis of the basic statistical comparison tests possible with our sample of 19 hurricanes, using the by storm grouping discussed in the last section.
+In this section, I will discuss the construction of the Shiny app that allowed easy analysis of the basic statistical comparison tests possible with the sample of 19 hurricanes, using the by storm grouping discussed in the last section.

 ```r
 #ibtracs data grouped by storm
 dsByStorm <- read_csv('Data/ibtracsData/ibtracsByStorm.csv')
 ```

 This section requires a functon from an [outside source](http://www.sthda.com/english/wiki/correlation-matrix-a-quick-start-guide-to-analyze-format-and-visualize-a-correlation-matrix-using-r-software).
-The idea here is that we will simultaniously compute a matrix of p-values and a matrix of correlations containing all possible combinations of our data variables.
+The idea here is that we will simultaniously compute a matrix of p-values and a matrix of correlations containing all possible combinations of my data variables.
 This function will allow for easy manipulation of these matrices.

 ```r
 #FUNCTIONS